OlivierSohn/hamazed/README.md

 ### Connect to a Heroku-hosted server

-When the game server is hosted on Heroku the port to connect to is `80`:
+When the game server is hosted on Heroku, the port to connect to is `80`:

 ```shell
 stack exec -- imj-game-synths-exe -n <herokuAppDomain> -p80